-E • F 1 S Equipment Identifier • Functional Variable Suffix (Optional)
+E F S Equipment Identifier Functional Variable Suffix (Optional)

 E is the Equipment Identifier, based upon other parts of this document.

-F is the Functional Variable , which represents the type of analog signal.
+F is the Functional Variable, which represents the type of analog signal.
 This field is only required for multivariable transmitters.
 The Functional Variable shall be based on the first column of Table 7-1, with an optional character from the second column.
-Note that the Functional Variable is based upon ISA 5.1.
-S is the optional Suffix , which can be any short designation appropriate to represent the specific signal.
+Note that the Functional Variable is based upon represent the specific signal.
 Ideally the suffix will be four characters or less.
 The Suffix is separated from the Functional Variable by an underscore.